lambdacult/spark-examples/README.md

-These examples are templates to get started with [lambdacult spλrk](https://lambdacult.com/spark).
+These examples are templates to get started with [Lambdacult Spark](https://lambdacult.com/spark).

 More details in the subdirectories for the respective runtimes:
 * [C#](dotnetcore1.0)